 df.withColumn("moving_avg", avg("salary").over(windowSpec)).show()

-there are multiple ways to apply window functions on DataFrames in PySpark.
+There are multiple ways to apply window functions on DataFrames in PySpark.
 While withColumn is the most commonly used method to add a new column with a window function, there are other approaches to apply window functions, depending on the specific use case.

 Here are different methods for applying window functions: